 Madre Chocolate is similar to Manoa in that they focus on producing excellent chocolate bars from the best quality cocoa beans they can acquire from numerous sources around the world.
 My favourite Madre creation is the Triple Cacao bar that features chocolate made from cocoa grown in the Dominican Republic along with pieces of cocoa nib, cacao pulp from Brazil, and vanilla bean from Mexico.
 It’s one of the best bars I’ve ever had, as the tiny chunks of cacao pulp really add a new dimension to the bar.
 Madre has a super small chocolate workshop in Kailua and now, a larger location in Honolulu’s China Town.
 Keep your eye open for more Madre chocolate to contain locally grown beans, as they’ve already begun working with beans from Hamakua and Holualoa on the Big Island and Waiahole on Oahu, and hope to continue increasing the Hawaiian component of their chocolate over time.

-Kokolani Chocolates is another fabulous stop for chocolate lovers visiting Kailua.
+Kokolani Chocolates used to be a favourite among chocolate lovers visiting Kailua.
 Chocolatier Virginia Douglas is a Master Chocolatier and graduate of Ecole Chocolat.
 She uses some chocolate couverture from Valrhona, but specializes in uniquely Hawaiian chocolate creations such as exotic truffles.
 Some of my favourites from Kokolani include the Blond Chocolate Caramels and the Kokolava made from Waialua Estate Hawaiian dark chocolate, pineapple, macadamia nuts, and coconut.
 Virginia is a true chocolate artisan with an uncanny ability to blend flavours and design chocolate delicacies that are as beautiful to look at as they are to eat.
 In 2016, Virginia purchased Sweet Paradise Chocolatier from Melanie Boudar and moved to Maui, so her Kailua shop is no longer open.

 You can visit each of these terrific chocolate makers in their shops.
 I also visited their booths at the Hawaii Chocolate Festival in Honolulu.
 Detailed profiles of each of these uniquely-Hawaiian chocolate artisans will be contained in Volume II of Chocolatour.